 You can schedule triggers and set up notifications thanks to the many integrations Survicate has to offer.

 An example?
 You can set up Slack notifications to let you know when you receive a response.
 At Survicate, we use this too!

 Don’t just take our word for it.

 Testing Survicate is free.
 All you have to do is type in your email address, and you get to run a free survey for 7 days.
 All features will be available.
 Sign up today!

-Multilingual surveys are available from the professional plan above, but we are confident the subscription will be worth your while.
+Multilingual surveys are available from the business plan above, but we are confident the subscription will be worth your while.
 Take advantage of over 125 templates in our gallery and start collecting feedback.